 - When the beans have softened slightly, stir in the kale.
 Cook 1-2 minutes more or until kale has wilted down.
 Turn off the heat and stir in the mayo.

-- Serve with grated raw grass-fed cheddar (or other high-quality cheese) and/or avocado slices, if desired.
+- Serve with grated raw grass-fed cheddar, if tolerated and/or avocado slices, if desired.